11 Variations To Play Hopscotch, Basic Rules & Instructions

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 Hopscotch is an interesting ancient game played by Roman soldiers in ancient Britain during the early Roman Empire reign.
-Read on as we explain in detail how to play hopscotch.
+Today, you will find several variations of the game and rules on how to play hopscotch.

 protip_icon Trivia